Everything You Need to Know About Diaper Rashes

-There’s an old medical saying that “if it’s dry, wet it, and if it’s wet dry it,” which ends up being true when it comes to diaper rashes.
+There’s an old medical saying that “if it’s dry, wet it, and if it’s wet, dry it,” which ends up being true when it comes to diaper rashes.
 Since friction can cause a rash, restoring the moisture barrier with cream or gel (as described above) can help.
 On the flip side, too much moisture can cause a rash, so if that’s the case, you can sprinkle a tiny bit of corn starch to dry the area.
 This is a better alternative to baby powders, which can be dangerous if inhaled.
-Worse, talc-based baby powders have been linked to certain cancers.
+Worse, talc-based baby powders may be linked to certain cancers.
 (In fact, Johnson & Johnson will stop selling talc-based baby powder globally in 2023.)

 It’s hard to prevent diaper rashes 100% of the time, but you can make them less likely to occur by taking the following steps:

-- Change your baby’s diapers often—every two to three hours and whenever you notice a bowel movement has occurred.
+Change your baby’s diapers often—every two to three hours and whenever you notice a bowel movement has occurred.
 (Learn more about how many diapers babies and toddlers use.)

-- Keep the area clean with a daily bath using a gentle, fragrance-free cleanser.
+Keep the area clean with a daily bath using a gentle, fragrance-free cleanser.
 (Tips on how to give littles ones a bath.)

-- Make sure diapers and onesies aren’t too tight so chafing doesn’t occur.
+Make sure diapers and bodysuits aren’t too tight so chafing doesn’t occur.
 You might even try sizing up.

-- Pay attention to how different solid foods affect your baby’s rashes.
+Tune into Baby's diet.
+Different solid foods may affect your baby’s rashes.
 Avoid foods that seem to make rashes worse.

 What about cloth diapers?

 Well, there’s no question: Paper diapers cannot be recycled, but cloth can…so score 1 point for the cloth alternative.
 From an environmental point of view, they don’t pile up in city landfills.
-On the other hand, they do use much more water resources, diaper services to truck them back and forth, and there may be more of a hygiene issue (while most diaper changes are just pee, storing the poopy diapers can be a hassle and some doctors believe they are more likely leak and cause diaper rash.
+On the other hand, they do use much more water resources, diaper services to truck them back and forth, and there may be more of a hygiene issue—while most diaper changes are just pee, storing the poopy diapers can be a hassle and some doctors believe they are more likely leak and cause diaper rash.
 (Learn more about cloth diapering.)